ansible-ThoTeam/nexus3-oss/README.md

 [Blobstores](https://books.sonatype.com/nexus-book/3.0/reference/admin.html#admin-repository-blobstores) to create.
 A blobstore path and a repository blobstore cannot be updated after initial creation (any update here will be ignored on re-provisionning).

+    nexus_scheduled_tasks: []
+    #  example task to compact blobstore :
+    #  - name: compact-blobstore
+    #    cron: '0 0 22 * * ?'
+    #    typeId: blobstore.compact
+    #    taskProperties:
+    #      blobstoreName: 'default' # all task attributes are stored as strings by nexus internally

+[Scheduled tasks](https://books.sonatype.com/nexus-book/reference3/admin.html#admin-system-tasks) to setup. `typeId` and task-specific `taskProperties` can be guessed either from the java type hierarchy of `org.sonatype.nexus.scheduling.TaskDescriptorSupport` or from peeking at the browser AJAX requests while manually configuring a task.

     nexus_repos_maven_proxy:
       - name: central
         remote_url: 'https://repo1.maven.org/maven2/'